theayush1808/theayush1808/README.md

 - **LinkedIn**: https://www.linkedin.com/in/theayush1808/

 ## 🌱 What I'm Currently Learning
-- DSA C++, WordPress Pkugin Development ,PHP and
+- DSA on C++, WordPress Plugin Development, PHP.
-- Frontend frameworks like React.js and Vue.js
-- Improving my problem-solving skills through competitive programming
+- Improving my problem-solving skills.

 ## 💬 Let's Connect
 Feel free to reach out if you want to collaborate on projects, need help, or just want to connect!